skx/arduino-mega-z80-simplest/README.md

 * Reading a byte from I/O address NN.
 * Writing byte NN to I/O address NN.

+Once you've done that call `.Tick()`to run the processor regularly.

-The sample code should make usage obvious, but questions welcome.
+The [sample code](arduino-mega-z80-simplest.ino) should demonstrate the usage in a clean fashion, but questions are welcome!

 ## TODO

 The code has been compile-tested only.

-I'm still hazy on the I/O access, but we'll see ..
+I'm still hazy on whether the I/O access will succeed, but we'll see ..

 ## Links